1233iughe/emotional_diary/README.md

 Implements a table that is dynamically expanded using Jinjas conatining the columns **date** and **emotion**.
 The **emotion** cells contain the emotion in text and its background color is the one defined by the user.
 Associated with the **index** route in **views.py**.

 #### manage_emotions.html
 Implements a 2 field form where the user can input an emotion and a color (in python style hex).
 The button provided adds the color to the table (expanded using Jinjas).
 The emotion-color pairs are displayed as in **home.html**.
 Also implements a button in each row to delete it.
-Associated with **manage_emotions** route and **delete_emotion** route.
+Associated with **add_emotions** route and **delete_emotion** route.

 #### change_password.html
 Implements 3 field form: first for user authenticathion using password, second and third for new password regitration.